 The company makes an estimate of the recoverable value of trade and other debtors.
 The company uses estimates based on historical experience in determining the level of debts, which the company believes will not be collected.
-These estimates include such factors as the current credit rating of the debtor, the ageing profile of debtors and historical experience.
+These estimates include such factors as the age profile of debt and historical experience.
 Any significant reduction in the level of customers that default on payments or other significant improvements that resulted in a reduction in the level of bad debt provision would have a positive impact on the operating results.
 The level of provision required is reviewed on an ongoing basis.